LarsRabe/MyPrivacyPolicy/README.md

 # PrivacyPolicyFooter
-Custom Privacy Statement for webtrees in dutch, german and english.
+Custom module for a footer with privacy statement for webtrees in dutch, german and english.